Skip to content

 dist = dists[acid_idx, base_idx]

-# We pick the closest atom pair for each residue-residue interaction
+# We pick the closest atom pair to represent the center of the salt bridge.

 if pair_key not in found_pairs or dist < found_pairs[pair_key]["distance"]: